The Bride Stripped Bare by Her Bachelors, Even: The Box of 1914

-The Box of 1914 brings together facsimiles of the first sketches and preparatory notes for The Bride Stripped Bare by Her Bachelors, Even, reproduced on 13 silver glass plates; there are 3 copies, five copies according to others.
+The Box of 1914 brings together facsimiles of the first sketches and preparatory notes for The Bride Stripped Bare by Her Bachelors, Even, reproduced on 13 silver glass plates; there are three copies, five copies according to others.
 The container for the box was a commercial cardboard box for photographic plates.

-In an interview with Pierre Cabanne, Duchamp explains:
+In an interview with Pierre Cabanne, Duchamp explained:

 The 1914 box contains facsimile notes and three photographs of a piece of string mounted on canvas and a note that led to the work: 3 Standard Stoppages.
-It also contains a single drawing of a cyclist riding uphill titled Avoir l'appenti du soleil (To Have the Apprentice in the Sun).
+It also contains a single drawing of a cyclist riding uphill titled Avoir l'apprenti du soleil (To Have the Apprentice in the Sun).

-One of the notes in the box makes an early reference to Duchamps last work: Étant donnés, "Etant donné que ....; si je suppose que je sois souffrant beacoup ...."
+One of the notes in the box makes an early reference to Duchamp's last work: Étant donnés, "Étant donné que ....; si je suppose que je sois souffrant beaucoup ...."

 Copies of the box are held by the Centre Georges Pompidou, the Philadelphia Museum of Art, Musee Maillol in Paris, and the Art Institute of Chicago.
 Jacques Villon once owned a fifth copy, which is lost.

 The Green Box

 In 1934, Duchamp made a new box that contained new preparatory notes for The Large Glass, a collection of eight years of ideas, reflections, thoughts; 93 documents in total (written notes, drawings, photographs).

 Each of those was lithographed and printed on paper that was similar to the paper he used in his preparations.
 Printed in an edition of 320 (with 20 containing an original work numbered I to XX; a series called the "luxury edition"), the final work was nicknamed La Boîte verte (The Green Box) and bears the inscription "The Bride Stripped Bare by Her Bachelors, Even" in punched-out caps.
-The publisher is listed as Rrose Sélavy, Through André Breton, Duchamp explained in 1932 that he intended to give the notes a public reading.
+The publisher is listed as Rrose Sélavy (Duchamp's alter ego whose name is a pun on "Eros, c'est la vie" (Eros is life)).
+Through André Breton, Duchamp explained in 1932 that he intended to give the notes a public reading.

 Copies of The Green Box are held by museums including Tate Britain, the Metropolitan Museum of Art, the Philadelphia Museum of Art, the Museum of Modern Art, and the Whitney Museum.

 The White Box

-In 1966, Cordier & Ekstrom edited a new edition, A l'inifintif (In the infinitive) also called The White Box, gathering new unpublished notes from the period 1912 – 1920 in an edition of 150.
+In 1966, Cordier & Ekstrom edited a new edition, À l'infinitif (In the infinitive) also called The White Box, gathering new unpublished notes from the period 1912 – 1920 in an edition of 150.
 The box contains 79 facsimiles of notes from 1914 – 23 in a Plexiglas case of 33.3 x 29 x 3.8 cm.